China’s Fake Markets – Index

 China, in general, is not at all a dangerous place, but the rules of common sense still apply!

-Where to find the Fake Market in Beijing?
+Where to find fake markets in Beijing?

 Fake markets aren’t present in all of China, because being an exclusively tourist attraction they are concentrated especially in the cities of Beijing and Shanghai.